 The interface is rather plain.
 There are a few LEDs that light up in different color according to the input, and a white one that flashes when you change the volume.

 The buttons that control the bar's functions are pretty straightforward.
 You can select the input, change the volume, pair with a Bluetooth device, and power on/off the unit.

 The remote is very small and can easily get lost between the pillows of your couch.
-It controls the main functions of the bar and has some preset listening modes to enhance your sound experience.
+It controls the bar's main functions and has some preset listening modes to enhance your sound experience.

-The TCL Alto 5+ has a standby mode, but due to the lack of an HDMI port, there is no option to control any of the bar's functions using the TV remote.
-There is some compatibility with TCL TV remotes but that's not due to the bar.
+The TCL Alto 5+ has a standby mode, but due to the lack of an HDMI port, there's no option to control any of the bar's functions using the TV remote.
+There's some compatibility with TCL TV remotes but that's not due to the bar.